atherosai/next-react-graphql-apollo-hooks/README.md

 * Apollo client
 * React Apollo Hooks
 * Node.js
-* Both client and custom server are written in TypeScript
+* TypeScript
 * GraphQL Code Generator
 * Jest
-* Static prerendering

 ## Production usage

 In order to achieve the best performance you should have enabled http/2 and also enable compression in your reverse proxy (nginx).
-Up to day Node.js server is also very benefitial.
+Up to date Node.js server is also very benefitial.

 ## Environment configuration